France calls up reserves to relieve tired security forces after Nice attack

 "We could deploy them to places where we need them, in particular at the borders," he said.

-Speaking later on Friday after a defense council meeting, Prime Minister Manuel Valls said some 26,274 gendarmes will be mobilized to maintain the heightened level of security.
+Speaking later on Friday after a defence council meeting, Prime Minister Manuel Valls said some 26,274 gendarmes will be mobilised to maintain the heightened level of security.

 "The numbers, time and procedure for convening these operational reservists is being decided by the Directorate General of the National Gendarmerie," Valls said.

-According to the defense ministry, the operational reserve should enable forces to deal with simultaneous operations.
+According to the defence ministry, the operational reserve should enable forces to deal with simultaneous operations.